truonggau/sui-tutorial/basic_example/6_events.md

 Try out creating, requesting and unpacking transcripts using the Sui CLI client and the Sui explorer to check the result.

-That's the end of Unit 2, great job!
+That's the end of basic example, great job!